|AAMC MD-PhD Summer Undergraduate Research Programs||

 |NAACP Agnes Jones Jackson Scholarship||

-Awarded to students under age 25 who are members of the NAACP, in honor of Agnes Jones Jackson.
+This scholarship is for students under age 25 who are members of the NAACP, in honor of Agnes Jones Jackson.

 |NAACP Hubertus W.V.
 Willems Scholarship||